-Every student in a Texas public school who entered grade 9 in the 2014-15 school year and thereafter will graduate under the "foundation graduation program."
-This program allows a student to also earn endorsements, which are paths of interest, and "distinguished level of achievement" which reflects the completion of at least one endorsement and Algebra II as one of the advanced math.
+Every student in a Texas public school graduate under the "foundation graduation program."
+Every Texas public school student will graduate under the foundation graduation program.
+The foundation graduation program features endorsements, which are paths of interest that include, explained below.
 Endorsements earned by a student will be noted on the student's transcript.
+A student can complete the foundation graduation program with a "distinguished level of achievement," which reflects the completion of at least one endorsement and Algebra II as one of the required advanced mathematics credits.
 A personal graduation plan will also be completed for each high school student.

-Foundation Program: Requires 22 credits
+\ Foundation Program Without an Endorsement: 22 credits

-State law and rules prohibit a student from graduating solely under the foundation graduation program without an endorsement unless, after the student's sophomore year:
+State law generally prohibits a student from graduating solely under the foundation graduation program without an endorsement.
+However, after the student's sophomore year, the student and students' parent may request that the student graduate without an endorsement.
+The district will:

-- the student and student's parent are advised of the specific benefits of graduating with an endorsement, AND - submit written permission to the school counselor for the student to graduate without an endorsement
+- Advise the student and the student's parent of the specific benefits of graduating with an endorsement. - The student and the student's parent must then submit written permission to the school counselor for the student to graduate without an endorsement.